 2 hours.
+Prerequisite or co-requisite: CED 7932.
 Consideration of historical, systematic, Biblical and philosophical theology as relevant to issues of the nature of God and man.
 Students examine the implications of theology upon the counseling context and receive additional training in explicit integration.